jamesfalkner/liferay-events-app/README.md

 Just send pull requests!
 Also, ensure your code is bug-free, well-tested, architecturally sound, and practically perfect in *every* way.

+You can contribute code fixes, new or updated translations (see the [i18n directory](i18n/README.md), or new features!
+Please try to avoid sending in giant PRs that contain thousands of lines of change.
+If possible, break into multiple, smaller, functionally isolated changes.

 ## Future Ideas

 * Use Alloy MVC